 Welcome to Season & Serve!

-My name is Melissa and I am an environmental scientist with a passion for cooking.
+My name is Melissa and I am a policy analyst with a passion for cooking.
 I have grown up surrounded by food.
 My mother, sister and grandma are the best cooks I know hands down– and I am happy that the family talent has rubbed off on me.

-Now that I am living on the west coast of Canada in Vancouver, I have been inspired by the beautiful (and tasty) bounty of foods that are available.
+Now that I am living on the west coast of Canada in Victoria, British Columbia, I have been inspired by the beautiful (and tasty) bounty of foods that are available.
 From fresh seafood to local honey, the west coast has a lot to offer from season-to-season and I am excited to dive right in and discover new things as the seasons change.

 Photos (left to right): Bahia De Los Muertes, Mexico; Grouse Mountain, BC; EAT Vancouver 2015 with Anna Olson ❤